dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/zendesk.md

    [Zendesk support](#zendesk-support).
 1. Use existing Zendesk support credentials or create new ones.

+> Note: The Zendesk UI, which is described here, might change.
+The full guide is available at [this link.](https://developer.zendesk.com/documentation/ticketing/working-with-oauth/creating-and-using-oauth-tokens-with-the-api/)

 ### Initialize the verified source

 To get started with your data pipeline, follow these steps: